 Clinical practice.
-Supervised practice in the care of mothers and babies, with experience in delivery rooms, nurseries, admitting room, and mothers' wards.
-Sixteen weeks.
+Supervised practice in the care of mothers and babies, with experience in delivery rooms, nurseries, admitting rooms, and mothers' wards.
+Thirteen weeks.

 J200.
 Microbiology for Student Nurses.
-(72 hrs.)
-(3 cr.)
+(63 hrs.) $(2\frac{1}{2} \text{ cr.})$

 A study of micro-organisms and their relation to health and disease.
 Emphasis on the relation of microbiology to diagnosis, treatment, prevention of disease, and to nursing care.
 The student acquires an understanding of the principles and procedures involved in asepsis, disinfection, sterilization, and isolation as they relate to nursing care.